rutgerstorm/Programmeerproject/DESIGN.md

 For the barchart another dictionary is created for the regions barchart.
 This dictionary is quite simple, the key is the Region and the value is the total emission of this region.
 Then there is also the country barchart for every region, therefore another dictinary is created.
 This dictionary has the Region as key, the value of this key is another key, the countries.
 The country key has as value which is the total emission of this country.

 For the circle diagram a dictionary has a key which is the Country.
+This key has 9 values, where every value represents the percentage of emission in a sector.
+The order of the values should be the same for every country.
+So the first section of every pie chart for every country is always 'Transport, the second is always 'Forestry, the third is "Energy' etc.